zcaudate-archive/clojure.tmbundle/README.md

 ## Hacking & Contributing

 This bundle is written almost entirely in Clojure.
 All commands trigger Clojure scripts which you can find in the bundle under <code>textmate-clojure/Support/bin</code>.
 Feel free to fork and contribute.
-There's also a support mailing list here: http://groups.google.com/group/textmate-clojure.
+There's also a support mailing list [here](http://groups.google.com/group/textmate-clojure).

 ## Tips

 In order to get proper word movement in Clojure you might want to set your Word Characters to <code>_/-.:</code> in the Text Editing tab of the TextMate Preferences window.

-For an even more SLIME like experience you could install [`Visor`](http://visor.binaryage.com/) so that switching to the REPL is just a key-stroke away.
+For an even more SLIME like experience you could install [Visor](http://visor.binaryage.com/) so that switching to the REPL is just a key-stroke away.

 ## Acknowledgements

-This bundle is based on the Based on a previous Clojure bundle by [`stephenroller`](http://github.com/stephenroller/clojure-tmbundle) and [`mmcgrana`](http://github.com/mmcgrana/textmate-clojure).
+This bundle is based on the Based on a previous Clojure bundle by [stephenroller](http://github.com/stephenroller/clojure-tmbundle) and [mmcgrana](http://github.com/mmcgrana/textmate-clojure).